World Network of Biosphere Reserves

-The UNESCO World Network of Biosphere Reserves (WNBR) covers internationally designated protected areas, known as biosphere reserves, which are meant to demonstrate a balanced relationship between people and nature (e.g. encourage sustainable development).
-They are created under the Man and the Biosphere Programme (MAB).
+The UNESCO World Network of Biosphere Reserves (WNBR) covers internationally designated areas of high biological and cultural diversity, known as biosphere reserves, which are meant to demonstrate a balanced relationship between people and nature (e.g. encourage sustainable development).
+They are created under the UNESCO Man and the Biosphere Programme (MAB).

 Mission

-The World Network of Biosphere Reserves (WNBR) of the MAB Programme consists of a dynamic and interactive network of sites.
-It works to foster the harmonious integration of people and nature for sustainable development through participatory dialogue, knowledge sharing, poverty reduction, human well-being improvements, respect for cultural values and by improving society's ability to cope with climate change.
-It promotes north–south and South-South collaboration and represents a unique tool for international cooperation through the exchange of experiences and know-how, capacity-building and the promotion of best practices.
+The World Network of Biosphere Reserves (WNBR) of the UNESCO MAB Programme consists of a dynamic and interactive network of sites of excellence.
+It works to foster the harmonious integration of people and nature for conservation and sustainable development through participatory dialogue, knowledge sharing, poverty reduction, human well-being improvements, respect for cultural values and by improving society's ability to cope with climate change.
+It is a unique tool for international cooperation through the exchange of experiences and know-how, capacity-building and the promotion of best practices.